menu

 Section 223 of Executive Order 14008, Tackling the Climate Crisis at Home and Abroad, established the Justice40 Initiative, which directs 40% of the overall benefits of certain federal investments—including investments in clean energy and energy efficiency; clean transit; affordable and sustainable housing; training and workforce development; remediation and reduction of legacy pollution; and the development of clean water infrastructure—to flow to disadvantaged communities.

-The Community Clean Energy Coalition Prize consists of three phases, with a total available prize pool of $1.5 million.
+The Community Clean Energy Coalition Prize consists of three phases, with a total available prize pool of $2.135 million.
 Prizes are available to multiple coalition winners in Phase One and Phase Two.
 The prize will conclude after Phase Three, with a Community Summit Event.
-At this event, all competitors who complete Phase Two will have the opportunity to present their progress, benefit from networking opportunities, and be eligible for the final $50,000 cash prize, awarded to one winning coalition.
+At this event, all competitors will have the opportunity to present their progress, benefit from networking opportunities, and be eligible for the final prize awards.
 Philanthropy partners may also be invited to make connections with coalitions.

 The competition is open to coalitions of one or more partners anchored by a community-based not-for-profit organization that are: (1) new coalitions established on or after the date of this announcement or (2) existing coalitions that have established a new or amended mission on or after the date of this announcement.